 Letters of request for any activity should be sent to FRIM at least one month from the intended date of the CSR activity.

-From 2010 to 2013, 4,564 trees were planted through the FRIM CSR efforts involving 65 corporate bodies.
+From 2010 to 2021, 22,936 trees were planted through the FRIM CSR efforts involving 183 corporate bodies.
 FRIM Corporate Communication Unit (CCU) has been working with the Malaysian Convention & Exhibition Bureau (MyCEB) in its tree-planting initiative, Business Tourism Green Programme, launched in 2010 in support of the government’s commitment to offset carbon emissions by 40 percent by year 2020.
-Apart from plantation or natural forest tree planting as a CSR activity, an organisation may also opt for memorial tree planting to mark specific events such as birthdays or special occasions; and commemorative tree planting by VIPs / special guests for which the planting location will be in a prime area of FRIM.
-The Institute has been declared a Natural Heritage Site in 2009 and National Heritage in 2012, and therefore, it would be a great honour to be able to plant trees in FRIM which will be preserved for centuries.
-If a company does not have the time or manpower for the tree planting, it may make a pledge and let FRIM undertake the tree planting on its behalf.
+The Institute was officially declared a Natural Heritage Site in 2009 and National Heritage in 2012, and has been included in the tentative list for UNESCO WHS in 7 July 2017 during 41st World Heritage Committee (WHC) Meeting which was held at the ICE Krakow Congress Centre, Poland.

 Guide to Tree Planting activity: Planting site: Areas as advised by FRIM officers in charge.
 The preparation includes the following: